markwinter/GameFramework/README.md

 ###### AudioManager

-Allows the playing of audio easily and eventually helpful functions such as transitioning between background music.
-Uses the audio cache internally.
+Allows the playing of audio easily and in the future, helpful functions such as transitioning between background music.
+Uses a cache of sf::SoundBuffer internally.

-###### AudioCache

-Contains two unordered_maps for caching audio using the sf::Music and sf::SoundBuffer classes from SFML.

 ###### Cache

-Template for creating caches e.g. texture cache
+Template for creating caches e.g. audio cache, texture cache.

 ###### Example classes